 - Bidding and tendering: Soliciting bids and quotes from multiple suppliers to get the best deal for their organization.

 - Catalog management: The provision of catalogs from approved suppliers that should be used by departments throughout the business when procuring goods and services

 - Requisitions and purchase orders: The management and approval of requisition orders that include detailed procurement requirements and purchase orders that are sent to suppliers to initiate a purchase

 - Supplier performance management: The monitoring of suppliers to ensure they maintain the timelines and standards the business expects

 If the pharmaceutical manager in the example above were to follow procurement best practices, she would contact the sales department of a supplier that had already been vetted and approved by the procurement department.
 After discussions, she would create a requisition order detailing the products her production line needs to fulfill the order.
-The procurement department or another manager would assess and approve the requisition order and use it as the basis for a purchase order, which is then sent to the supplier.
+The procurement department or another manager would assess and approve the requisition order and use it as the basis for a purchase order sent to the supplier.

 How eProcurement Overcomes The Challenges of Traditional Procurement

 Traditional procurement improves on ad-hoc purchasing, but procurement professionals face numerous challenges.
 As you can see, traditional procurement involves many personal interactions.
 Managers and procurement professionals create, send, and receive numerous documents, from quotes to invoices, none of which are available to all stakeholders without painstaking entry into spend management platforms.

 There is no integration between buy-side and sell-side platforms.
 Even if a supplier offers eCommerce and the buyer uses spend management or enterprise resource planning applications, data and document exchanges remain resolutely siloed.
 Furthermore, it is not difficult for employees to circumvent procurement policies and engage in rogue spending.